BLCM/bl3mods/Apocalyptech/deprecated_or_broken/README.md

   of the campaign.
 In the end, this approach didn't work, though.
 Use `nvhm_gamestage_follows_level.txt` out in the main dir for a more nuclear option which happens to work.
+- `longer_auto_pickup.txt` - There was a likely-looking var in `GameplayGlobals` which looked like it probably controlled the auto-item-pickup radius.
+  This changes the value properly, but either it doesn't do what I thought it did, or something else also needs to change in order for it to work.